Huntingdon Circular walk

 Main Walk: 18½ km (11.5 miles).
-Four hours 5 minutes walking time.
+Three hours 55 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Explorer 225.
 Huntingdon, map reference TL234716, is in Cambridgeshire, 24 km NW of Cambridge.

-St Ives has been an important market town since Anglo-Saxon times, when it was the last site where the River Great Ouse could be forded before it reached the sea, 80 km away.
+The Long Walk replaces this section with an extended loop via the neighbouring villages of Hemingford Abbots and Hemingford Grey to the next town along the river.
+St Ives has been an important market town since Anglo-Saxon times, when it was the last place where the River Great Ouse could be forded before it reached the sea, 80 km away.
 The 15thC town bridge has several unusual features, most notably the survival of its late-medieval Bridge Chapel.
 The town's Norris Museum (free entry) “tells the story of Huntingdonshire from earliest times to the present day”; it is open daily (except Sundays in winter) until 4pm.

-A relatively high proportion of this walk is on tarmac paths and lanes, with the whole route never more than 20 metres above sea level (the area is popular with cyclists).
-Water meadows are obviously prone to flooding and so this walk may not be feasible in the winter months, or after very heavy rain.
+A relatively high proportion of this walk is on tarmac paths and lanes, with the whole route never more than 20 metres above sea level.
+Water meadows are obviously prone to flooding and this walk may not be feasible in winter, or after very heavy rain.

-There are several bus routes from St Ives to central Huntingdon, with some services continuing to the station.
-The most frequent is Stagecoach Busway B which runs every fifteen minutes (hourly Sun & BH) along the A1123 to the north of Houghton.
-Dews Coaches runs an infrequent local service (45A, Mon–Fri) via Houghton & Wyton but there are no useful bus services in the Hemingfords.
+There are two bus routes from St Ives to central Huntingdon, with some services continuing to the station.
+Stagecoach Busway B runs half-hourly (hourly Sun & BH), with half of the services going along the A1123 to the north of Houghton; Stagecoach 904 runs hourly (Mon–Sat) and goes through Houghton and Wyton.
+There are no useful bus services in the Hemingfords.

-Take the train nearest to 10:15 from St Pancras to Huntingdon.
-If you are doing the Long Walk and want to spend some time in Houghton Mill or one of the other attractions (and are planning to have lunch at one of the later pubs), leave an hour earlier.
-To do the Short Walk as an afternoon walk (just stopping for tea at Houghton Mill), you could leave one or two hours later.
+Take the train nearest to 10:15 from St Pancras or Kings Cross to Huntingdon.
+If you are doing the Long Walk and are planning to have lunch at one of the later pubs, leave an hour earlier.

-On the Long Walk there are two more options worth considering, allowing you to complete more of the walk before stopping.
-A third of the way round (after 8½ km) the Axe & Compass (01480-463605) in Hemingford Abbots is a friendly village pub with a large beer garden, serving good home-cooked food (not Mondays) until at least 2.30pm.
-The most up-market choice would be the National Pub of the Year 2013, The Cock (01480-463609) in Hemingford Grey (1 km further on), serving excellent food until 2.30pm.
+On the Long Walk two more options would allow you to complete more of the walk before stopping.
+A third of the way round (after 8½ km) the Axe & Compass (01480-463605; closed Mon & Tue) in Hemingford Abbots is a traditional village pub with a large beer garden.
+The most up-market choice would be the National Pub of the Year 2019, The Cock (01480-463609; closed Mon) in Hemingford Grey (1 km further on), serving excellent food until at least 2.30pm.

 In summer the Houghton Mill tearoom (01480-301494) is a convenient place to stop for tea, with its wholemeal scones being made from flour ground at the mill; it is open daily to 5pm from mid-March to September, Wed/Sat/Sun only in winter.
-There is also an excellent alternative which is worth the short detour back to the village square: the tiny Houghton Tearoom & Cakeshop (01480-214838) is open Wed–Fri & Sun to 5pm.
+There is also the tiny Houghton Tea Room (07894-950151; open to 4pm Wed–Fri, 3.30pm Sat & Sun) in the village square.